Works with: Photoshop, Elements, Painter, Illustrator, Affinity Photo, Pages, Microsoft Word etc

-For commercial (CU4CU) use.
+The halftone dot shapes are for commercial (CU4CU) use.
 Use to create items for sale.
-All the halftone font are by Andrew Buckle / graphicxtras.com.
+All are by Andrew Buckle / graphicxtras.com.
 Royalty free, no credit is required, world wide use, no time limits imposed.

-100 Halftone dot font shapes including graduated screens, radial artworks, thin lines and many more - wonderful screen effects for all your work.
-For use in Adobe PS, Adobe Illustrator, Pages, PSP and virtually everything else.
-On the PC, You can also right click the TTF and select the open or open with (depends on the file assocations) and you should be able to see the viewer app.
+Halftone dot shapes gallery (#134) 100 Graphic designs including graduated screens, radial artworks, thin lines and many more - wonderful screen effects for all your work.

+The halftone dot font shapes are in TTF for use on the PC and MAC.
+On the PC, drag the TTF file to the control panel on the PC (this can be found via the search feature in Windows 10 as well as 8.1 and 8 etc) or via the start menu in earlier versions of Windows.
+Once loaded into the control panel, the set is then available for use in a variety of apps such as PSP, Word, Photoshop etc. On the PC, You can also right click the TTF and select the open or open with (depends on the file assocations as these may have changed and the TTF may be connected to Photoshop or something else - I have seen that happen too many times with my Windows OS) and you should be able to see the viewer app.
 You can then click the install option or print (have to say, a fairly limited command set).
 You will have to enter your admin account details.